jglauche/jglauche.de/posts/transition/2016-06-16-name_change_and_dignity.md

 [The ancient law] regarding trans-people to change their name and gender requires the person to "have the urge to live as the other gender [as gender of birth] for longer than 3 years".
 While one of the psychologists stated that I have it longer, the other one wrote no and took the date where I outed myself, which started in late October 2014.

 Last Tuesday I got a letter from the court, saying that the process will be paused until October 2017.
-I have to pay almost 1400€ for the psychologist letters and I have the possiblity to as to see a third psychologist, out of my own pocket.
+I have to pay almost 1400€ for the two psychologist letters and I have the possiblity to as to see a third psychologist, out of my own pocket.

 ### Health impacts